DPC Watchdog Violation Error Definition

 Solution 8.
 Restoring Windows to the previous state

 One of the simplest solutions to repair the DCP Watchdog Violation error on Windows is to refer to a system restore point.
-This brings back your PC to the condition prior to the amendments that resulted in the irritating Blue Screen of Death error.
+This brings back your PC to the condition before the amendments that resulted in the irritating Blue Screen of Death error.

 At this point, you should be aware that applying the System Restore point affects the applications available on Windows, system files, registry settings, reverts any installed operating system updates, and can get rid of the files and folders stored on the DESKTOP.